caiguangya/bullet-small-step/README.md

 * Baumgarte stabilization tuning: Adds `m_maxContactConstraintStablizationSpeed` to cap stabilization impulses and mitigate energy injection instabilities inherent to small-stepping.

+* Pre-stabilization: Applies position-based constraint stabilization before solver execution to reduce deep penetrations and limit subsequent Baumgarte energy injection.

 * DiscreteDynamicsWorld integration: Adjusts motion prediction and transform handling to support the solver's substepped integration model.

 ## Results and references
+The solver is validated on scenes with 200:1 mass ratios (suspended chain, heavy box stack), where standard PGS fails to converge even at high iteration counts.

-See the technical report: [*Solving rigid body constraints with a small step solver*](docs/technical-report.pdf).
+See the technical report for more detials: [*Solving rigid body constraints with a small step solver*](docs/technical-report.pdf).